-- If according to the club’s Director of Coaching and the Travel Coordinator, the player is clearly the best player in his/her appropriate age group, then the DOC will approach the parents and player about the possibility of trying out for the older age group team.
-The player may not be selected for the older team unless, upon representation by the older team’s head coach, and approved by the DOC, that the player is clearly one of the top 3 players in ability in the entire older age group.
+- If according to the club Travel Coordinator, the player is clearly the best player in his/her appropriate age group, then we may approach the parents and player about the possibility of trying out for the older age group team.
+The player may not be selected for the older team unless, upon representation by the older team’s head coach, and approved by the club, that the player is clearly one of the top 3 players in ability in the entire older age group.
 If this representation and approval is not given, the player will be placed on the “A” team in their appropriate age group for that season.

 - At certain times, ASA may allow a number of players for a second or third team to play up in age to allow the formation of a team.
 This is usually a "b" or "c" team and is allowed because not doing so would deny many children a chance to play (ie: we have 8 each-13 year olds and 8 each 14 year olds left, we will form a 14 year old team to allow all to play and place it in a lower division).
 This is not considered a play up.

 - It is not considered a play-up for ASA to allow a U8 to play U9 travel soccer.
 This also will be at the discretion of the DOC based upon his observations of the player and their readiness for travel soccer.
 A returning underage player (that played the prior travel year at U9) will be required to spend another year at U9 if still a U9.
 IF your child is accepted to play U9 travel as a U8 you are accepting that your child will NOT move up with the team the next year.
-U8 players will ONLY be added to U9 travel teams if they are clearly soccer-ready to play travel AND if players are needed to fill a team.
+U8 players will ONLY be added to U9 travel teams if they are clearly soccer-ready to play travel, are "second Year" U8 age per the matrix AND if players are needed to fill a team.
 U9 players will always be selected first.